QuentinRa/blog.quentinra.dev/programming/web/android/views/index.md

 <div class="row row-cols-md-2"><div>

-There composants called **ViewGroup** to group views and apply changes/... on the group.
+There are components called **ViewGroup** to group views and apply changes/... on the group.

 Layouts are ViewGroups with predefined settings.
 For instance, a **GridLayout** will put nested views in a grid-like format.